CLARC-Software/OData4Angular/projects/angular-odata-v401/README.md

-# AngularOdataV401
+# @mgrcto/AngularOdataV401

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

-Originally a fork of angular-odata-es5 https://github.com/StefH/angular-odata-es5 with changes to accommodate OData Version 4.01, which changed some Http Header Fields. https://github.com/mgrcto/angular-odata-v4_01
+Originally a [fork](https://github.com/mgrcto/angular-odata-v4_01) of [angular-odata-es5](https://github.com/StefH/angular-odata-es5) with changes to accommodate OData Version 4.01, which changed some Http Header Fields.

+[GitHub Repository](https://github.com/mgrcto/lib-workspace) with Demo and Tests.

 Now an angular library created with the cli.
-Since the fork on which the original library was build on https://github.com/mattlewis92/generator-angular-library could not be updated to run as an ivy package.
+Since the [fork](https://github.com/mattlewis92/generator-angular-library) on which the original library was build on could not be updated to run as an ivy package.

 ## Table of contents